fortesenselabs/mtservices/modules/MQL5/README.md

-# MetaTrader 5 NATS Client
+# MetaTrader 5 Client

-This is a metatrader 5 NATS messaging client
+This is a metatrader 5 sockets client

 ## How to run